Om1505/Smart_Healthcare_Appointment_And_Triage_System/README.md

 ## Introduction

 IntelliConsult is a healthcare management platform that helps patients book appointments, consult with doctors, and manage their medical records.
 The system includes features for appointment scheduling, AI-powered symptom triage, video consultations, prescription management, and review systems for both patients and doctors.

 ---

+---

+## Deployed Website Link

+Here is the website link where you can use Intelliconsult: [https://smart-healthcare-appointment-and-triage.onrender.com/](url)

+---